topkecleon/telegram-bot-bash/doc/5_practice.md

 }

 ```
-Doing it this way keeps commands.sh small and clean, while allowing complex tasks to be done in the included function.

 ### Test your Bot with shellcheck
 Shellcheck is a static linter for shell scripts providing excellent tips and hints for shell coding pittfalls.
 You can [use it online](https://www.shellcheck.net/) or [install it on your system](https://github.com/koalaman/shellcheck#installing).